 Earlier this morning I asked my Echo Dot what the temperature was outside.
 She replied, “Sorry.
 I’m having trouble understanding right now.
 Please try a little later.”
 Oh, right.
 No Internet.

-I next decided to do some design work that doesn’t require Internet.
+I next decided to do some design work that doesn’t require the Internet.
 I like to design with instrumental music in the background.
 Once I sat down at my computer, as is my habit, I asked Alexa to play some John Tesh music for me.
 Her response was the same as earlier in the day: “Sorry.
 I’m having trouble understanding right now.
 Please try a little later.”

 I first remember getting access to the Internet via America Online (AOL), in the late 80’s.
 We had to pay $30 a month for maybe 20 hours of Internet per month.
 Twenty hours might not be exactly right, but I know it was very limited because we used to keep notes on how much time we used so we wouldn’t go over our limit.
 Right now I would use Google to see if I could confirm that, but….
 I’m without Internet.